Why do PDF files get corrupted?

 Is there a file size limit?

-No server limit — the constraint is your device's available memory.
+No server limit — the constraint is your device memory.
 Files up to 150MB work reliably on most desktop browsers.

 Does the repaired file have a watermark?